 At I/O 2018, Google presented the next generation of Google Assistant, their on-device AI personal assistant and competitor to Apple’s Siri, Microsoft’s Cortana, and Amazon’s Alexa.
-In addition to some other pretty nifty features, the AI will soon have the capability to make phone calls for you.
+Besides some other nifty features, the AI will soon make phone calls for you.
 Google’s CEO, Sundar Pichai gave an onstage demonstration of a call that was placed by Assistant to a hair salon.
-Interestingly, the unsuspecting hairdresser had no idea that she was not speaking with a human, but an AI platform.
+Interestingly, the unsuspecting hairdresser did not understand that she was not speaking with a human, but an AI platform.
 The Google Assistant even dropped in several “Ums”, “Uhs”, and “Mmmhmms”.
 Cool, but maybe a little creepy too, right?

 Let’s watch the clip (Warning: it gets a little weird at 0:44):

 “The amazing thing,” Pichai said, “Is that the Assistant can actually understand the nuances of the conversation.
 We’ve been working on this technology for many years.
 It’s called Google Duplex.”

 Google also published a blog post, which stresses the goal of human-computer interactions and how the interactions are finally coming to fruition.
 The post discusss the software and its ability to carry on natural conversations between the AI and human.
 The Assistant makes the conversation during the appointment setting or reservation as natural as possible so that the caller need not adapt to the system: Google Assistant adapts to them.

 The Blog hosts examples of the Assistant talking to different businesses and its male/female voices.
 The blog post includes voice clips of the Assistant making a complex statement, handling interruptions, elaborating, and responding to a sync.